danx0r/mongolib/README.md

     connect(host, port, db, user=None, pw=None)

-The db is remembered for subsequent calls.
+The db is remembered for subsequent calls. comparisons include typical operators, plus ~= for regex, ~~ for case-insensitive regex.
+Example:

+    query("test", "foo~~BAR")
+    #will return all docs where 'bar' is in foo, with any case

-Methods include upsert, upmulti
+Other methods include upsert, upmulti
+Todo: remove(), safe_drop()